RichardDooling/Entertainment_Law/Introduction/Introduction.md

 #### Power Lawyers

-Maybe the easiest way to get an idea of what entertainment lawyers actually do is to read the thumbnail bios of [The Hollywood Reporter's Power Lawyers 2018: The Talent Lawyers](https://www.hollywoodreporter.com/lists/power-lawyers-2018-hollywoods-top-100-attorneys-1097287/item/karl-austen-power-lawyers-2018-1097283) or [Power Lawyers 2017: Hollywood's Top 100 Attorneys Revealed](https://www.hollywoodreporter.com/gallery/power-lawyers-2017-top-entertainment-attorneys-gather-thr-breakfast-997872/1-patrick-whitesell-seth-krauss-and-matthew-belloni).
+Maybe the easiest way to get an idea of what entertainment lawyers actually do is to read the thumbnail bios of [Power Lawyers 2020: Hollywood's Top 100 Attorneys](https://www.hollywoodreporter.com/lists/power-lawyers-2020-hollywoods-top-100-attorneys-1282318).

 ## Entertainment Law Resources

 You should spend time getting to know the following resources.

 * [*The Hollywood Reporter, Esq.*][thresq].
 I often wonder about teaching an entire Entertainment Law course just by following the day's stories in [THR Esquire][thresq].
+If you glance at this daily, you will likely often see something we read about or talked about during class.
 * [*Deadline*](http://www.deadline.com/hollywood/), currently the website of choice for industry news and gossip.
 * [Publishers Weekly](http://www.publishersweekly.com/).
 * [IMDB](http://www.imdb.com/).
 At some point during the course, you may wish to play with the IMDB-Pro subscription (which often provides contact information and identifies agents, managers, and lawyers for each artist).
 There is a two-week trial offer but you must remember to cancel after two weeks to avoid being charged.
 No worries if you don’t want to indulge, we’ll be perusing IMDB Pro live in class.
 * [AllMusic.com](http://allmusic.com).
 The near-equivalent to IMDB in the music world.
 Like IMDB it lists credits, albums, and songs of all musicians.
 But to my knowledge there is no "Pro" feature providing information about representation.
 The American Society of Composers, Authors and Publishers ([ASCAP](http://en.wikipedia.org/wiki/American_Society_of_Composers,_Authors_and_Publishers)) and Broadcast Music, Inc. ([BMI](http://en.wikipedia.org/wiki/Broadcast_Music,_Inc.)) also provide databases where you can search for music by title or by artist and discover the publisher for each song:
 * [ASCAP title search](https://www.ascap.com/home/ace-title-search/index.aspx)
 * [BMI repertoire search](http://repertoire.bmi.com/startpage.asp)